home | about us

 General Information

-A couple more things I want to point out, things you may not know about the structures of the bible.
+There are a couple of things I want to point out—things you may not know about the structures of the Bible.
 You already know that it’s divided into testaments, and then books, but there are even smaller division than that—chapters and verses.

 (You might take time here to cover any questions any of them have about what you’ve talked about.
 Don’t be afraid to admit not knowing an answer.
 I wouldn’t be surprised if they have some really good questions.)